JaxBen98/emoji-farm/README.md

 console.log("unicode smile: " + emoji.smile());
 //=> unicode smile: ☺️
 ```
-If you didn't understand this, or want to see the list of emojis, head [here](https://github.com/PandaBoi57/emoji-farm/blob/master/test/test.js)
+If you didn't understand this, or want to see the list of all the emojis in emoji-farm, head [here](https://github.com/PandaBoi57/emoji-farm/blob/master/test/test.js)

 ## Things to note